wunc/localvm/readme.md

 ### Installation

 - Install the requirements listed above
+- Put any websites that you want hosted into `~/Sites`.
+These will automatically be mapped to `/var/www` in the VM (using 2-way NFS)
 - Install the environment

 ```
 $ mkdir Vagrant
 $ cd Vagrant
-$ git clone <clone-url> localvm
+$ git clone git@github.com:wunc/localvm.git localvm
 ```

 - Configure as needed
-	- All of the configuration is set in one file: `puphpet/config.yaml`.
+	- *modify or add components:* All of the configuration is set in one file: `puphpet/config.yaml`.
 One thing you may want to change: find the `chosen_provider` and set it appropriately (either to vmware_fusion or virtualbox).
-	- If you want to change any dot-files, they are located in `puphpet/files/dot`; edit them prior to starting the vm and they will be copied over to the vm on boot.
+	- *customize your environment:* If you want to change any dot-files, they are located in `puphpet/files/dot`; edit them prior to starting the vm and they will be copied over to the vm on boot.
 If you want to override any of the default settings, create a file called `puphpet/config-custom.yaml`.
 Use the same style as the default `config.yaml` and change (or add) the desired setting.
 - Load the environment

 ```